aymen-fkir/ias_challenge_website/README.md

 Visit http://localhost:your-port in your web browser.

 ## NOTE
-Due to resource constraints, real-time data may not be available.
+Due to resource constraints, real-time data may is not available.